scorpio-id/pki/README.md

 | enabled  | Whether OAuth is required to be used. | Boolean | True|
 | trusted_issuers  | Domains which the host can do OAuth with.  | List | -"http://localhost:8082/jwks" <br> "https://scorpio.io/jwks" |

-## PKI API Documentation

-Running this application also supplies a Swagger page under the `\swagger` endpoint where verbose documentation can be found explaining each endpoint and what REST operations are available.

 ## Examples